Peru - Lima Field Office

 The abandonment of lawful permanent resident status is irrevocable.
 An individual who relinquishes lawful permanent resident status must qualify again for such status.
 Therefore, one should give careful thought to abandoning lawful permanent resident status.

-If you wish to abandon your permanent residence and relinquish your Permanent Resident Card (Green Card), please contacting us during public access hours for further instructions.
+If you wish to submit Form I-407 and relinquish your permanent residence and surrender your Permanent Resident Card (Green Card), you may do so during public walk-in hours.

 Forms I-600 & I-600A